MarkWarneke/markwarneke.github.io/_posts/2019-08-14-test-infrastructure-as-code.md

 The Engineering-Pipeline is also usable for feature and experimental development.

 An **Engineering Subscription** is a subscription that has no or limited access to any other subscription or on premises and should not reflect any customer environment or contain _any_ data.
-Also the naming should not indicate in any way the brand.
 If the engineering subscription is compromised an attacker should not be able to identify the company or user.
+Also the naming should not indicate in any way the company or brand.

 ### Tests across Azure regions